ON THIS DAY IN SCIENCE FICTION HISTORY

 "Synthetic kryptonite laced with tobacco tar splits Superman in two: good Clark Kent and bad Man of Steel."

-Thanks in large part to the success of 1982's Conan The Barbarian, a plethora of low budget Fantasy flicks were rushed into production, one of which was called The Throne of Fire.
-It premiered on this day in 1983 (in Italy), and it starred Pietro Torrisi and Sabrina Siani in key roles.
+A star is born!
+Thanks in large part to the success of 1982's Conan The Barbarian, a plethora of low budget Fantasy flicks were rushed into production, one of which was an Italian knock-off dubbed The Throne of Fire.
+It premiered on this day in 1983 (in Italy), and it starred Pietro Torrisi, Sabrina Siani, and Harrison Muller in key roles.
 According to our friends at IMDB.com, here's the plot summary:

 "A mighty hero battles the son of Satan and his evil witch ally to save a kingdom from being taken over by the duo."